-As a result, the seating position need not be a significant consideration for assessing injury risks in low $\Delta V$ rear-end collisions when the seat is equipped with an adjustable head restraint.
+As a result, the seating position need not be a significant consideration for assessing injury risks to the occupant of the struck vehicle in rear-end collisions or the striking vehicle in reverse collisions at low ΔV when the seat is equipped with an adjustable head restraint.
 This finding is corroborated by the vehicle test results conducted by KIDI/KART, involving eight pairs of subjects occupying both the driver and back seats.
 Among the subjects in the driver seat, four out of eight exhibited initial symptoms without subsequent injury after the tests-mirroring the outcomes of the four out of eight subjects seated in the back seat.